swaldtmann/pi-stack/README.md

 # pi-stack

-Sources for a Raspberry Pi Stack to showcase ansible and ansible tower
+Sources for a Raspberry Pi stack to showcase ansible and ansible tower